 Traditional rhinoplasty reshapes cartilage and bone using rasps and chisels.
 It is the most established technique and produces excellent results in experienced hands.

 Ultrasonic rhinoplasty (also called piezo) uses high-frequency vibration to sculpt bone with less collateral trauma.
 It generally costs £500 to £1,000 more than traditional, because of the equipment and theatre time involved.
+In the July data, one Chelsea clinic prices the ultrasonic upgrade at exactly £400; a premium Marylebone specialist prices ultrasonic as the default at £12,500.

 Preservation rhinoplasty works beneath the framework of the nose rather than removing tissue.
 In suitable cases the swelling and recovery are more predictable.